mattias800/diskajs/README.md

 ## Example code

-The tests contain a lot of sample code. https://github.com/mattias800/diskajs/blob/master/test/di/InjectorSpec.js
+The tests contain a lot of sample code.
+They test all features of diska.

+https://github.com/mattias800/diskajs/blob/master/test/di/InjectorSpec.js

 You can also check out this repository to see how to setup diska with Node or React Native: